hea7hen/ChatRoom/README.md

-clone the project \n
+clone the project
-Run: npm i \n
+Run: npm i
-Then run: node app.js \n
+Then run: node app.js
 app would be running on port 3000.